FreeCAD/FreeCAD-addons/README.md

 2. **Bug reports and feature requests should be made directly on each addon page.** Any reports opened in this repository should be related directly to the Addon Manager itself.

-3. The commit number indicated in the github tree above is not considered by the Addons Manager. **What is installed or updated is always the latest *master* branch of every addon**.
+3. The commit number indicated in the github tree above is not considered by the Addons Manager. **What is installed or updated is always the latest *HEAD* of the specified branch of each addon**.
+If no branch is specified in the .gitmodules file, "master" is assumed.

 [AddonManager]: icons/AddonManager.svg